What is a Wellbeing Hotel in North Korea

 Luxury wellbeing hotels in North Korea will have higher room rates and may have more exclusive and upscale facilities and amenities than standard class hotels.

-It’s also worth noting that some standard class hotels in North Korea may have wellness facilities such as gym, sauna, pool and spa services, but it might not be as extensive as local luxury wellness hotels
+It’s also worth noting that some standard class hotels in North Korea may have wellness facilities such as gym, sauna, pool and spa services, but it might not be as extensive as local luxury wellness hotels.
+You might need a travel visa for North Korea so check with a local Migration Consultant if you do.

 Mindfulness Retreat Hotels in North Korea